Matty Holmes: Club career

 Holmes joined AFC Bournemouth in 1986 where he remained until 1992 when he joined West Ham United.
 The fee was an initial £40,000 rising to £60,000 on appearances.

-Making his debut on 19 August 1992 in a 2–0 away defeat to Newcastle United Holmes was part of the team which won promotion to the Premier League in season 1992–93.
-Two seasons in the Premier League followed with West Ham before he joined then Premier League champions Blackburn Rovers in August 1995 for a fee of £1.2m.
+Making his debut on 19 August 1992 in a 2–0 away defeat to Newcastle United, Holmes was part of the West Ham team which won promotion to the Premier League in the 1992–93 season.
+Two seasons in the Premier League followed with West Ham before he joined Blackburn Rovers in August 1995 for a fee of £1.2m.
 Holmes played only nine games for Blackburn before being signed by manager Alan Curbishley for Charlton Athletic in July 1997.

 His professional career was ended on 3 February 1998, whilst playing in an FA Cup fourth round replay against Wolverhampton Wanderers.
 Holmes was fouled by Wolves player Kevin Muscat causing an injury so severe his surgeon told him that he had been fortunate not to have his leg amputated.
 He underwent a series of operations to repair his injured leg but was unable to return to top-level football.
 He played only 20 minutes first team football as a substitute in one Cup game in the remaining two and a half years of his contract.
 In July 2000, Holmes left top-flight professional football and moved to Dorchester Town.